|Aston of Aston-by-Sutton|

 Aston, Col. Henry Hervey (1761-98): a detailed inventory of his possessions, 1796 [Yale University, Centre for British Art HC79.I6 H33 1796+ Oversize]; memorial of facts relating to his fatal duel, 1798 [National Army Museum, 1968-07-147]

 Here are a few notes about information and images which would help to improve the account above.
 If you can help with any of these or with other additions or corrections, please use the contact form in the sidebar to get in touch.

 - Does anyone know of an illustration of Aston Hall, Aston-by-Sutton between its rebuilding in 1668 and alteration in the 1790s, or have any photographs of the interior?

 - Can anyone provide information about the tenants of Wadley House after 1800?

 - In preparing this account I have not had access to the parish registers of Runcorn, where family events before 1635 were probably mostly registered.
 Is anyone able to provide information about Aston entries in these registers?

 - Can anyone provide more information about the lives of the four illegitimate children of Henry Hervey Aston (c.1740-85)?

 Revision and acknowledgements

-This post was first published 19 July 2016 and updated 4 November 2018.
-I am grateful to John Taplin for additional information.
+This post was first published 19 July 2016 and updated 4 November 2018 and 1 May 2019.
+I am grateful to Sally-Anne Hayes and John Taplin for additional information.